AACOE Training programs

 - Army Acquisition Intermediate Contracting Course – four-week course provides intermediate level training in contracting.
 It should be taken after one year of contracting experience.
 This course provides Level 2 training in contracting.
 Students must have completed their Level 1 training in contracting prior to attending this course.

 - FA 51 Intermediate Qualification Course – a highly-competitive three-week course designed to provide more advanced acquisition-related education to military and civilians who have demonstrated exceptional leadership potential in previous acquisition assignments.
 This course prepares you for more challenging acquisition assignments.

-- Resident classes are classes taught at the Army Acquisition Center of Excellence in Huntsville.
+- 2. All classes taught at the Army Acquisition Center of Excellence in Huntsville.

 Army Contracting Command (AAC) will send a welcome letter to each student authorized travel for his/her training.
 The letter will contain travel authorization specifics and a fund citation for use in DTS.